awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

 ## Prerequisites<a name="stream-manager-cli-prerequisites"></a>

 To complete this tutorial, you need:<a name="stream-manager-howto-prereqs"></a>
 + A Greengrass group and a Greengrass core \(v1\.10 or later\)\.
-To learn how to create a Greengrass group and core, see [Getting Started with AWS IoT Greengrass](gg-gs.md)\.
+To learn how to create a Greengrass group and core, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.
 The Getting Started tutorial also includes steps for installing the AWS IoT Greengrass Core software\.
 **Note**  <a name="stream-manager-not-supported-openwrt"></a>
 Stream manager is not supported on OpenWrt distributions\.
 + The Java 8 runtime \(JDK 8\) installed on the core device\.<a name="install-java8-runtime-general"></a>